ram-sriram/Viewers/platform/docs/docs/development/getting-started.md

 Workflow" and is common for Open Source projects.
 The GitHub blog has a [good graphic that illustrates this setup][triangular-workflow].

 ### Private

-Alternatively, if you intend to use the OHIF Viewer as a starting point, and you aren't as concerned with syncing updates, then follow these steps:
+Alternatively, if you intend to use the Cure Assist as a starting point, and you aren't as concerned with syncing updates, then follow these steps:

 1. Navigate to the [OHIF/Viewers][ohif-viewers] repository